syncfusion-content/document-processing-docs/Document-Processing/Excel/Excel-Library/NET/Import-Export/Export-from-Excel.md

 ---
-title: Export from Excel | Syncfusion
+title: Export from Excel document | Syncfusion
-description: In this section, you can learn how to export data from Excel using XlsIO.
+description: In this section, you can learn how to export data from Excel document using Syncfusion Essential XlsIO..
 platform: document-processing
 control: XlsIO
 documentation: UG
 ---

-# Export from Excel
+# Export from Excel Document

 ## Excel to DataTable